 Let me start this itinerary by giving you a few ideas on where to stay.
 When I travel alone, I always stay in the most central hotel I can afford.
 I think when traveling solo, it’s important not to feel isolated.
 When you stay in the capital Palma, you are surrounded by all the action.

-- Ramón Llull House This hotel is more of an Airbnb apartment experience.
-My unit was a one-bedroom with a fully equipped kitchen, washer, and dryer.
+- Ramón Llull House is one of the best places to stay in Majorca!
+I stayed in a one-bedroom with a fully equipped kitchen, washer, and dryer.
+Click here for rates and availability.

-- Es Princep Boutique hotel within a stone’s throw of the ocean.
+- Es Princep Boutique hotel is within a stone’s throw of the ocean.
 Rooftop pool and bar!
+This is where the solo female traveler with style stays!
+Click here for rates and availability.

 For the Beach Lovers